cornerstonejs/cornerstone/docs/concepts/libraries.md

+---
+description: Cornerstone is an open source project with a goal to deliver a complete web based medical imaging platform.
+It provides modular libraries which can be used either together or independently.
+---

 # Libraries

 > Cornerstone is an open source project with a goal to deliver a complete web based medical imaging platform.
 It provides modular libraries which can be used either together or independently.